Polling for Notifications

 Webhook Setup

 Contact api-support@thirdfort.com to configure webhooks for your organization.
-You'll need to provide:
+You'll need to provide your webhook endpoint URL (must be HTTPS).

 Thirdfort will provide you with an HMAC secret for signature verification.